NotsoanoNimus/crows-dev-blog/crows-dev-blog/Hello, World!.md

 - C3: An Evolution of C
   - This language is incredibly fun and is new; thus I contribute often.
 - CSPAuthD: Crude Single Packet Authorization Daemon
+- Nanofuzz: A tiny, fast, regex-based text generator for fuzzing
 - FlexIC: A CAN-based Flexible, Customizable Instrument Cluster display
 ```
 #### Contact